NSLS-II-CSX/keithly2600B/README.md

 This ioc is currently under developmemnt.
 Signifiant changes will occur.

 Initialization commands are currently needed.
-These are executed using telnet
+These are executed using telnet with the IOC off.

     `telnet 10.23.3.63 5025`